Qu’Appelle River Watershed Updates

 Meteorological Condition

-• No significant rainfall is forecasted for the next 7 days.
+• Forecast: No significant precipitation is forecasted for the next 7 days.

 An Experienced Team